exposit/katamoiran/_posts/2016-10-22-adventures-with-traits-three.md

 3. Change an area of effect of your size or smaller in a small way (change its appearance, cure or cause a mild, non-life-threatening disease or disorder, speed or slow its conversion from one state to another) that last for a short time (a scene).
 4. Impose status effects or a minor penalty on a group of people standing near each other, with each getting a save at +1.

-__*Vampires and Other Fancy Stuff*__
+__*Vampires, Half-Dryads, and Other Fancy Stuff*__

 Just about any specialty "race" or state of being can be captured by a trait quite easily.

 First, assign your hero the proper trait.
-This could be his archetype, or it could be a regular trait, or it could be an independently advancing trait.
-If it's an archetype, he'll go up in power every level; if it's a regular trait, the player can choose whether or not to advance it, and if it's an independently advancing trait, it will go up on a set schedule (or under set circumstances).
+This could be his archetype, or it could be a regular trait, or it could be an independently advancing trait, depending on which you feel is the best model for the race or state of being.

+If it's an archetype, it'll go up in power every level; if it's a regular trait, the player can choose whether or not to advance it, and if it's an independently advancing trait, it will go up on a set schedule (or under set circumstances).

 For a vampire, this might be "gain 1 point every hundred years or so".
 For a Highlander-style swordsman, it might be 'gain 1 point every time you chop another Highlander's head off'.
 For a gelatinous cube, it might be 'gain 1 point every time you digest enough mass to double in size'.

-Also decide if the hero will pay for the trait at character generation or if it's free, and if it's subject to the normal caps (or a different cap).
+Also decide if the hero will pay for the trait at character generation or if it's free, and if it's subject to the normal caps (or a different cap or no cap at all).

 Next, sketch out the scope of the trait.
 For a typical vampire, we might put "A vampire; quick, strong, and tough, bane sunlight, running water, garlic, wood, 1".
 This gives us a general idea of what he can do, what to apply the trait to as a positive, and what to apply it to as a negative.
+Note that even if he's not spending any tokens, or doesn't even have a pool, the trait still applies (and might let him do superhuman things) in situations where being a vampire might be helpful or hindering.

-Now, determine if your trait requires a token pool, and if so, what the limits are on it.
+Now determine if your trait requires a token pool, and if so, what the limits are on it.
 In this case, we'll give our hero a blood pool; he can have blood tokens in his blood pool equal to his class level times his vampire trait score.
 Name a condition for replenishing the pool; in this case, it's 'drain blood from a human, one HD is worth tokens equal to the vampire trait's value'.
 We can get a little fancier than that, but for now it's fine (and you can easily use rules from an existing system like LotFP for the mechanics).

 Now comes the fun part; define the things you can spend your pool's tokens on.
 These can be passive abilities or active ones, and can require token expenditure or simply remaining tokens.
 Feel free to boost the power for 'iconic' abilities and drop ones that don't make sense.
 Here are a few sample powers: